 The Medical Laboratory Sciences Online Program offers individuals who are currently employed in a medical laboratory an opportunity to complete a Bachelor of Science degree in Medical Laboratory Sciences within their own clinical setting, utilizing a variety of online instructional approaches.

-To qualify for the online MLS Program, you must meet the following criteria:
+To qualify for the online MLS Program, you must have access to the following:

-- You must be currently employed by or have access to an accredited (JACHO/CAP/COLA/CLIA) laboratory that can provide a multidisciplinary laboratory experience.
-This is an important aspect of your acceptance criteria, because of the support that is required by your employer.
+- An accredited (JACHO/CAP/COLA/CLIA) laboratory that can provide a multidisciplinary laboratory experience.
+This is an important aspect of our acceptance criteria, as some of the MLS courses require clinical hours.
 Prior to your acceptance to the MLS program, your employer must read and sign a Statement of Support.
-Students of the BS program will need support in all of the following areas of the laboratory:
+Students of the BS program will need support in each of the following areas of the laboratory:

 - Microbiology (including plate reading)

 - A computer and the Internet.
 WSU Online is the program through which you will be provided course material, interaction with the course instructor and fellow students, receive up-to-date event calendars, and submit assignments.
 Most university computer labs and libraries will allow you to access the Internet if you do not have access at home.
 The WSU MLS Program utilizes Microsoft Office for all word-processing, spreadsheet and database needs.
 (If needed, you can purchase Microsoft Office Suite with an academic discount through WSU).

 If you are an international student, it has proven difficult to meet the MLS acceptance criteria.
 The lab you are employed in must meet U.S. criteria for accreditation and this has been difficult to ascertain with foreign agencies.
 Also, educational requirements vary greatly from country to country.
 Your prior education must be evaluated by an independent foreign crediting agency before you apply to the MLS program.
 For more information from WSU please refer to International Students.